On This Page

 Based on our research, we know that a student's academic record in high school - including the strength of curriculum and the student's performance in that curriculum - provides the best information about his/her potential success at Fairfield.

-Our application review process for students who do not submit scores and those who do submit scores will be very similar.
+Our application review process for students who do not submit scores and those who do submit scores is very similar.
 We review all applications holistically.
 The most important aspect of any application is the student's academic record over four years in high school.
 We look carefully at the quality of the academic program the student has pursued, as well as their performance throughout high school.
 We also consider all of the subjective aspects of a student's application, including the personal statement, recommendations from teachers and counselors, and the student's interests and extra curricular activities.

 Students who have chosen not to submit their scores must indicate on the Fairfield University Supplement to the Common Application that they have chosen that option.
-All students are encouraged to schedule an interview with us, but this is especially recommended for students who have chosen not to submit their scores.

 Students should reflect on their standardized test scores and their overall academic performance in high school.
 If a student feels that the scores are an accurate reflection of his/her academic ability and potential and would like them to be considered by the admission committee, the scores should be included.
 If a student does not feel the scores accurately reflect his/her ability and potential, the scores do not need to be submitted.